hyosung11/Launch-School/Courses/journal.md

 11:00 Finished section 2 of study guide.
 I realize I want to get my hernia checked as well as my lower back.

 12:19 Took a break to eat a salad with sauerkraut and jalapeno chicken sausage that was delicious.
 Almost time to to go chiropractor.

+12:30 Time to go to chiropractor.
+I'm up to Collaborator Objects in the study guide.